-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - · Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be

+Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
+Full-time First-time First-year Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 566 2772 34 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 19,611 \$ 16,564 \$ 6,829 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 30 173 1 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 24,735 \$ 24,952 \$ 12,000
+Less Than Full-time Undergrad Z Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 751 2800 33 0 Average dollar amount of institutional non-need-based \$27,209 \$20,078 \$5,917 Р Number of students in line a who were awarded an 23 147 1 Q Average dollar amount of institutional non-need-based \$29,355 \$28,716 \$7,000